2020-2021 Board of Trustees

 Sarah King, DO

-Sarah King is a fourth year medical student at Kansas City University.
-She completed her MSc in Global Health and Public Policy at the University of Edinburgh in Scotland before entering medical school and is currently pursuing her MA in Bioethics in conjunction with her DO degree.
-Sarah is also in the Global Health Honors Track at KCU, allowing her to incorporate international medicine into her medical school curriculum.
-She has been an active member of DOCARE since her first year of medical school and served as president of the KCU chapter for the 2017-2018 school year.
-Sarah has participated in medical mission trips to India, the Dominican Republic, and Kenya.
+Sarah King is a first-year surgical resident at Ascension Macomb Oakland Hospital in Michigan.
+She completed her doctor of osteopathic medicine degree and an MA in Bioethics at Kansas City University and an MSc in Global Health and Public Policy at the University of Edinburgh in Scotland prior to entering medical school.
+Sarah participated in the Global Health Honors Track at KCU, allowing her to incorporate international medicine into her medical school curriculum.
+She has been an active member of DOCARE since her first year of medical school and served as president of the KCU chapter for the 2017-2018 school year and as the Student Member of the DOCARE Board from 2018-2020.
+Sarah has participated in multiple medical mission trips to India, the Dominican Republic, and Kenya.

 Kaydee Silva is a student at ATSU-SOMA and served as that Chapter’s President from 2018-2019.
 Her interest in global health was solidified during my pursuit of a Master’s degree in global medicine and as a first year medical student, she served as the University Chapter President of DOCARE and helped lead ATSU-SOMA’s first public health trip to Guatemala.
 In preparation for the trip, Kaydee organized and oversaw multiple committees with goals of increasing fundraising, creating educational tools addressing public health concerns, and writing a community health needs assessment.
 During the trip, she put concepts she had studied into action by using tools to help incite long-term, sustainable change.
 Equally important to her chapter’s work locally to help the underserved populations within their own community in Arizona.